Today's Thursday • 8 mins read

 — Morf & Rhodewalt, Unraveling the Paradoxes of Narcissism, 2001

-Why would you go want to back to such a person and relive the horrors of The Narcissistic Abuse Cycle (IDDH)?
+Why would you want to go back to such a person and relive the horrors of The Narcissistic Abuse Cycle (IDDH)?

 √ Also Read: How Narcissists Punish Their Victims: Their Devious Tactics